Are High Schools Preparing Students for the Future?

 Again, these results reflect what research shows: high school is not doing enough to prepare students for the future of work.

 Today’s high school students will graduate into a workforce increasingly characterized by technology and automation.
-A McKinsey report on the future of work found that the COVID-19 pandemic accelerated this shift.
+A McKinsey report on the future of work found that the COVID pandemic accelerated this shift.
 As a result, many more people will need to make career changes that require additional learning and skills.
 Yet these skills are in short supply: in a 2022 survey from Manpower Group, 75 percent of companies reported talent shortages and difficulty finding in-demand soft skills like creativity and problem-solving.

 Since the pandemic, the number of high school students applying to college has decreased.
 Michael Hicks, director of the Center for Business and Economic Research at Ball State University’s Miller College of Business, explained to the Hechinger Report, “With the exception of wartime, the United States has never been through a period of declining educational attainment like this.”
 While the pandemic has exacerbated this trend, decreasing college enrollment is likely the result of a deeper shift in attitudes about higher education: fewer students and families believe the value of college is worth the time and cost.
+The 74 reported in early 2023 on one survey in which espondents ranked preparation for college or university near the bottom of their priorities for schools: 47th out of 57 overall.

 With more high school graduates heading directly to the workforce, the need to prepare students with work-ready skills is greater than ever.
 A 2021 survey found 77 percent of employers believe high school preparation should focus on real world skills, rather than traditional subject matters.
 But most high schools are not meeting that need.
 Students lack enough opportunities to develop career and technical skills and gain exposure to different career paths and industries, especially in high-growth, high-wage sectors like healthcare and information technology.
 High schools have also failed, overall, to meet the rapidly changing nature of work, which will require adaptability and the capacity to continuously learn new skills.